dollarscout

 Insurance

-Copay is a fixed amount you pay for a healthcare service, typically at the time of the visit, as part of your health insurance plan.
+Copay is a fixed amount you pay for a healthcare service at the time of the service, with the rest covered by your insurance.

 Cosigner